- Supported languages

 Use the bot or the collections command to manage your collections and channels.

-Memonia can show you the insights and statistics related to your knowledge in channels and workspace.
+Memonia can show you the insights and statistics related to your knowledge base extracted in channels and workspace.

 Just ask a bot (e.g. using DM):